dreamineering/business-administration/docs/demo/demo-profiles.md

 | gpm       |      GPM Admin       |      GPM Configration |
 | cfb       | Custom Forms Builder |      GPM Configration |

-For newcomers, taking in all of GPM's functionality at once can be confusing.
-Below is a diagram that breaks roles by their primary focus, so you can log into the application and understand the features through different perspectives.
+These profiles are more for educational purposes to breakdown the learning GPM into more manageable chunks.
+In your organisation you will have complete control to configure roles exactly as you desire.

 ![common-health-practice-roles-and-responsibilities](https://drive.google.com/uc?id=1_85fzFafOpCNIkbkKoCnLqtNYTDWdgY2)

 ::: tip
-If you hold down the shift key then click on the GPM application in the bottom task bar of windows you can log in with the manager profile, so you can view full functionality.
+If you hold down the shift key then click on the GPM application in the bottom taskbar of windows you can log in with the manager profile, so you can view full functionality.
 :::

 Once you are successfully logged in choose an appropriate [demonstration to follow](../demonstration/) to learn the essentials.